Dealing with Online Harassment

 If you're being harassed online, or you know someone who is, you should follow the guidance below in tackling the situation.
-Avoid responding online.
+Avoid responding online: 'Don't feed the trolls'

-Reporting bullying and harassment to the University
+Reporting Bullying and Harassment to the University

-Sheffield Hallam Support for staff
+Sheffield Hallam Support for Students

 Student Conduct and Complaints